alex/bagel/docs/features/packaging.rst

 Internal Dependencies
 ---------------------

-One common issue that arises with packging is multiple dependencies, which require different versions of the same package.
+One common issue that arises with packaging is multiple dependencies, which require different versions of the same package.
 To solve this, Bagel allows a package to define internal dependencies.
 A package's internal dependencies are allowed to have version conflicts with other package's dependencies.
 The only